yoonka/knotify_ex/README.md

 ### Installing knotify

-Pre-built binaries are available at [TODO: link will be updated](https://github.com/example/releases).
-Download the appropriate binary for your platform and add it to your system PATH.
+Pre-built binaries are available at [Knotify Binaries](https://github.com/yoonka/knotify/releases/tag/v1.0.2).
+Download the appropriate binary for your platform, extract, and add it to your system PATH.

 Verify installation:
 ```bash